zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 3. **Emptying:** The mental noise, identity fixation, and self-concern quiet, creating space.

-4. **Reception:** Something flows through the emptied channel—call it inspiration, unconscious, muse, or grace.
+4. **Reception:** Something flows through the emptied channel, call it inspiration, unconscious, muse, or grace.

 5. **Expression:** The received content moves through the creator into form.